 Heartworm preventive medications are used to periodically kill larval heartworms that have managed to gain access to the dog’s body.
-At this point, the products available are intended for monthly use.
+At this point, the products available are intended for monthly use, with the exception of Proheart6 which is biannual injection.
 This means that they kill all the heartworm larvae (stage “L3” and “L4”) that have accumulated in the past month each time they are given.
 Some products offer the ability to kill older larvae which helps keep the pet protected in case someone is late giving the heartworm preventive medication at some point.
-There are presently many choices, both topical and oral, plus, while the subject of this page is canine heartworm prevention, all the products discussed have feline formulations.
+There are presently many choices, topical, oral and even injectable, plus, while the subject of this page is canine heartworm prevention, many of the products discussed have feline formulations as well.

 The approval of ivermectin in 1987 represented a huge breakthrough in heartworm prevention.
 Preventive medication for the first time could be given once a month instead of daily.
 These medications utilize an extremely low dose of ivermectin which is adequate to kill any L3 and L4 larval stages which are inhabiting the pet’s skin tissues at the time the medication is given.
 In other words, infection takes place but is halted every month when the medication is administered.

 If given to a heartworm positive dog by accident